Call Me by Your Name (film): Sequel

-In January 2018, Guadagnino revealed the sequel will be set "right after the fall of Berlin Wall and that great shift that was the end of ... the USSR", and that the first scene in the film could depict Elio watching Paul Vecchiali's Once More (1988)—the first French film to deal with AIDS—in a movie theater.
-In March 2018, Guadagnino confirmed he will work with Aciman on the sequel, which will take place "five or six years afterwards" with "a different tone" than the first film.
+In January 2018, Guadagnino said the sequel would be set "right after the fall of Berlin Wall and that great shift that was the end of ... the USSR" and that its first scene could depict Elio watching Paul Vecchiali's Once More (1988)—the first French film to deal with AIDS—in a theater.
+In March 2018, Guadagnino said he would work with Aciman on the sequel, which would take place "five or six years" later with "a different tone".
 He also said that Hammer and Chalamet would reprise their roles with a different backdrop, where they "go around the world".
 Hammer said he was pitched the script by Guadagnino, saying: "it's not a finished script, but he's got all the ideas for it".
-In April 2018, Aciman said in an interview for The Sydney Morning Herald that he and Guadagnino were "not sure" about the sequel, saying "[Guadagnino] has quite a few projects in line and so do I. So we are flirting with each other about the sequel but I don't know if we are very serious."
+In April 2018, Aciman said in an interview that he and Guadagnino were "not sure" about the sequel, saying Guadagnino "has quite a few projects in line and so do I. So we are flirting with each other about the sequel but I don't know if we are very serious."
 In July 2018, Stuhlbarg said that Guadagnino and Aciman were excited about the project and that the director was "serious" about it.
-He expressed enthusiasm to reprise his role in the sequel, saying "I think it would have to be some kind of unique thing from what it was, but I would absolutely be game for trying."
-Two months later, Hammer said of the sequel in an interview for Variety: "It will happen because there are already people working on it and trying to make it happen."
+He expressed enthusiasm to reprise his role, saying "I think it would have to be some kind of unique thing from what it was, but I would absolutely be game for trying."
+Two months later, Hammer said of the sequel in an interview: "It will happen because there are already people working on it and trying to make it happen."